Ferguson activists press ahead, undeterred by latest shooting

 Residents will have 60 days to gather signatures from 15 percent of registered voters in the last mayoral election to prompt a special election, OBS said in the statement.

-Simmons acknowledged that low turnout for municipal elections in Ferguson complicated the effort to push Knowles out, but he said recent events could help galvanize support for the drive.
+Steve Moore, owner of the Celebrity Soul Food Restaurant, said that when he moved to his current location, Knowles was one of his first customers, asking if there was anything the city could do to help.

+"He's continuing to make changes and if people get behind him and hold him accountable he's a good leader for the city," said Moore.
+He added that he had lost about 80 percent of his business since the unrest began in August.

-Still, some Ferguson residents said they were growing weary, especially after the latest spasm of violence, despite sympathy for protesters who have been out in force since the killing of 18-year-old Michael Brown in August.
+Some Ferguson residents said they were growing weary, especially after the latest spasm of violence, despite sympathy for protesters who have been out in force since the killing of 18-year-old Michael Brown.

 "It's been emotional here.
 We all want justice for Mike Brown, but we also have to heal," said Jerome Parker, 26, who lives in the area and works in a store.
 "I support the protests, but I need to make a living."